open-source-tabletop/cadence/core-rules/core-rules.md

 Cadence uses six-sided dice (**d6**) to determine the outcome of actions.
 Most rolls are based on a single d6 which may have modifiers applied to them.
 The roll succeeds if the number rolled is equal to or above the target number (usually written as the target number and a plus sign i.e. 3+), otherwise it is a failure.
 A dice roll can be negatively modified so that success isn't possible, though **a roll of 1 always counts as a failure** regardless of any positive modifiers.

 You may also be asked to **roll-off** against other players, each player rolls 2d6 - the winner is the player with the highest combined result.
 In a tie, players roll-off again.
-Dice rolls should always be done in full view of all players, and, when a rule permits you to re-roll a dice **you may only ever re-roll a dice once**.
+Dice rolls should always be done in full view of all players, and, when a rule permits you to re-roll a dice **you may only ever re-roll a dice once** and you must accept the result of the re-rolled dice even if it is worse.

 ### Distance and Measuring